cfengine/documentation/reference/components/cf-execd.markdown

     '--debug'
        (-d value) - Set debugging level 0,1,2,3 '--verbose'
-       (-v) - Output verbose information about the behaviour of the agent
+       (-v) - Output verbose information about the behavior of the agent
     '--dry-run'
        (-n) - All talk and no action mode - make no changes, only